n1ghtx0w1/oracle-linux/README.md

 File Size:
 - Set the amount that you are able to allocate to your virtual machine.
-    - I select `200gb`, but this is for my own use case. _**`Don't`** let this determine your selection_.
+    - I selected to use 200gb, but this is for my own use case. _**Don't** let this determine your selection.

 Hard Disk File Type
-- I'm usinng `VDI`
+- I'm usinng **VDI**
     - *This may vary for your use case.
 Refer to documentation regarding questions/concerns*.

 Storage on physical hard disk
-- I'll be using `Dynamically Allocated`
+- I'll be using **Dynamically Allocated**
-    - If you have a use case for `Fixed Size` then use that.
+    - If you have a use case for *Fixed Size* then use that.

-Continue by clicking by clicking `Create` after reviewing the information, and ensuring the settings to be satisfactory.
+Continue by clicking by clicking **Create** after reviewing the information, and ensuring the settings to be satisfactory.

 <img src="assets/img/3.png" alt="linux" width="600" height="300"/> </a>&nbsp; &nbsp;